Core Idea

 What Actually Works

-Attention vs. Evaluation: Helpful attention (“I noticed when you explained the architecture using the whiteboard, everyone engaged immediately”) is more valuable than evaluation (“your presentation skills need improvement”).
+- Attention vs. evaluation: “I noticed when you used the whiteboard, everyone engaged immediately” is more valuable than “your presentation skills need improvement”

-Future-Oriented Conversation: Shifting from “here’s what you did wrong” to “here’s what worked—how do we expand it?” produces higher engagement and better performance.
+- Future-oriented conversation: Shifting from “what you did wrong” to “what worked — how do we expand it?” produces higher engagement

-Relationship First: Without trust and psychological safety (see Psychological-Safety), no feedback technique works.
-The relationship between giver and receiver is more important than the method.
+- Relationship first: Without Psychological-Safety, no feedback technique works — the relationship between giver and receiver matters more than the method

 Related Concepts